mrRobot62/vtx_power_measure/README.md

 ## Note
 This software is tested on OSX only and should be running on Linux as well.
 Working unter Windows is ongoing.

+> It's a quick & dirty implementation to compare several vtx boards on my workbench - and what should I say - at least every cheap China-VTX don't have the output strength as measured from supplierer.
+I tested around 10-12 different VTX boards no cheap board with 800mW was able to send this strength

+**In comparision to a TBS-Sixty9 vtx no China crap comes into the range of TBS !**

 # Immersion RF-Meter V2
 https://www.immersionrc.com/fpv-products/rfpwrv2/